auth0-cookbook/api_express_javascript_customers/README.md

 ## 2. Register an API Server with Auth0

 You need an Auth0 account.
-If you don't have one yet, <a href="https://auth0.com/signup">sign up for a free Auth0 account</a>.
+If you don't have one yet, [sign up for a free Auth0 account](https://auth0.com/signup).

 Open the [APIs section of the Auth0 Dashboard](https://manage.auth0.com/#/apis), click the **"Create API"** button.